laurentg/motscroises/README.md

 # Mots Croisés

-MotsCroisés is an open-source java program to generate automatically word-cross grids.
+MotsCroisés is an open-source java program to automatically generate crossword grids.

 This software is open-source and released under the GPLv3;
 in particular, there is no warranty.